tristangrovender/SWdeckbuilder/README.md

 https://docs.doppler.com/docs/enclave-installation

-#### 3. Start an instance of PostgresQL locally
+#### 3. Start an instance of MySQL locally

-A running postgresql database
+A running mysql database

-- Here is a guide if you want help https://www.prisma.io/docs/guides/database-workflows/setting-up-a-database/postgresql

-Make a new database and user on the postgres instance.
+Make a new database on the instance

 ```
-psql
+mysql
 > CREATE DATABASE swccgdb;
-> create user root with encrypted password 'password';
-> grant all privileges on database swccgdb to root;
 ```

 next from the root of the project build the schema

 ```
-psql -h localhost -d swccgdb -U root -f sql/schema.sql
+mysql --host=127.0.0.1 --port=3306 --user=root -p "swccgdb" < "sql/schema.sql"
 ```

 next make a new file "prisma/.env"